Selenium Best Practices for Efficient & Reliable Tests

 - Integration with other tools: Integrate Selenium with other testing frameworks like TestNG or JUnit for better test management, reporting, and execution.

-Troubleshooting Common Selenium Challenges
+Troubleshooting Common Selenium Issues

 While Selenium is versatile, it does come with a few challenges that teams must address.